On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: Proof of Theorem in the cases

+see Section \ref{liaison} for the definition of $h_B(n)$.
 If $x>2$ then $h_C(2)\leq -1$ contradiction, thus $x=2$, $a=1$, and $b=3$.
 It follows that $B$ is not extremal (see \cite{S3}) and that $p_a(B)\geq-2$.
-We have the following inequalities from \cite{N} (see \cite[Thm.~4.4]{S3}): $y\leq 3$, $z\leq 2$, $t\leq 1$.
-Thus we have two possibilities $(y,z,t)=(3,2,0)$ or $(3,2,1)$.
-It follows that $B$ is contained in a quadric and $(h_{C}(0),h_{C}(1),h_{C}(2))$ is equal to $(1,4,1)$ or $(2,2,2)$.
-We infer from \cite[Cor.~4.4]{S2} that $B$ is minimal in its biliaison class, and $C$ can be bilinked down on the quadric to $C_0$ a minimal curve of degree $2$ (we use (\ref{leqh})).
-We obtain a contradiction with \cite[Ex.~1.5.10]{M} where all the possible deficiency modules of non reduced curves of degree $2$ are described.
+We have the following inequalities from \cite{N} or \cite[Thm.~4.4]{S3}: Thus we have two possibilities $(y,z,t)=(3,2,0)$ or $(3,2,1)$.
+It follows that $B$ is contained in a quadric and is equal to $(1,4,1)$ or $(2,2,2)$.

+We infer from \cite[Cor.~4.4]{S2} and Equation (\ref{leqh}) that $B$ is minimal in its biliaison class, and $C$ can be bilinked down on the quadric to $C_0$ a minimal curve of degree $2$.
+We obtain a contradiction with \cite[Ex.~1.5.11]{M} where all the possible deficiency modules of non reduced curves of degree $2$ are described.